shihe98/shihe98.github.io/_pages/about.md

 ---

 My current research interests are System Security, and AI Security and Privacy.
 I received my B.Eng degree from Nanjing Normal University of China (NNU) in 2016 and studied at Nanjing University of Science and Technology of China (NJUST), in 2020.
+I am currently working toward the PhD degree with the University of Technology Sydney, Sydney, Australia.
+My research interests include backdoor attack, watermarking and machine unlearning.

 Publications
 ======